fgoujeon/maki/README.md

 * **doesn't rely on RTTI**;
 * is licensed under the terms of the very permissive **Boost Software License**, allowing you to use the library in any kind of free or proprietary software or firmware.

+## Documentation
+You can access the full documentation [here](https://fgoujeon.github.io/awesm/doc/v1).

 ## Example
 The following example is firmware for an RGB lamp.
 This lamp has a single button and an LED that can emit white, red, green or blue.